 I do not offer obedience classes–only individualized one-on-one obedience dog training.
 My individualized program is more cost-effective and produces superior results.

 Price: $195/Initial Session (determines your goals and your dog’s aptitudes, then I make a program for completion).
-Programs start at $650.
+Price for the program depends on the dog.
+Call me for a price estimate.
+The final quote, once I’ve met your dog, is for an off-leash trained dog, from start to finish).

 Forms of Dog Training